What is Indian Trademarks Act?

 The first set of regulation governing trademark in India was passed in the year 1940.
 Later on in view of increased trade and commerce in India, the Legislature replaced the Act of 1940 with Trademark and Merchandise Act, 1958.
 The 1958 Act was passed with the objective to provide for a robust set of laws for better protection and it also consolidated provisions in relation to trademarks in other Statutes i.e. Indian Penal Code, Criminal Procedure Code, and the Sea Customs Act.

 The Trademark and Merchandise Act, 1958 was later replaced by the Trademark Act, 1999 with a view to conform with requirements of Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+The act of 1999 came into force w.e.f.
+September 15, 2003 vide notification in the official gazette.
 The Act provides for registration of service trademarks and collective trademarks, for extraordinary protection to well-known marks categorized as well- known marks etc. Later the Trademarks Act was amended in the year 2010 to provide for the Special Provisions Relating to Protection of Trademarks through International Registration under the Madrid Protocol.

 The Trademark Act in India can be accessed here.